JamesAGarcia/liferay-learn/docs/commerce/latest/en/commerce-roles-and-permissions/store-management-permissions-reference.md

 | Update | Grants ability to update a resource |
 | View | Grants ability to view a resource |

-*Notification* resources have the following unique permissions:
+*Commerce Notification* resources have the following permissions:

 | Permission | Description |
 |---|---|